oscarfesa/cordova-plugin-mifare/README.md

 # Cordova Plugin for Paradigma Cards (Mifare TypeA)

 Cordova Plugin that integrates NFC reader from Paradigma Tablets.
-This Pluing tries to read an UID from a Mifare Card.
+This Pluging tries to read an UID from a Mifare Card.
 If a card is read the plugin returns the UID.
 In case the plugin cannot read a card for a number of seconds a timeout error is returned.
 You can configure this timeout.

 ## Installation